Sell Inherited House Houston Tx - we buy inherited houses for cash

 The estate’s total value exceeds $75,000 (not including homestead property or exempt assets).

-Smaller estates may qualify for a simplified process called Small Estate Affidavit, but it doesn’t apply to all situations—especially if real estate sales are involved or a legal document (like a will) requires court approval.
+Smaller estates (total estate value less than $75,000 not including homestead or exempt assets) may qualify for a simplified process called Small Estate Affidavit, but it doesn’t apply to all situations—especially if real estate sales are involved or a legal document (like a will) requires court approval.

 Probate can also be avoided in several other situations: